The Best Places To Visit In Colorado

 Definitely worth a spot on your Colorado itinerary, Red Rocks Amphitheater is an amazing free site open all year from dawn until dusk to hike and enjoy the miles and miles of trails around the park.

 The amphitheater is a site to see in itself.
-It often hosts grand music concerts, yoga classes and classic or popular film shows.
+It often hosts grand music concerts, yoga classes, and classic or popular film shows.
+You can check out the Red Rocks Amphitheater concert schedule to see if any of your favorite artists are performing here or whether another event catches your eye.

 There are two main hiking trails that you can access at the lower level of the amphitheater park.
 These trails wind around the red rock formations and circle the park, providing hours of outdoor hiking.
-You will find a lot of wildlife, nature, and geologic formations along your hike as Red Rocks Park will definitely not disappoint you.
+You will find a lot of wildlife, nature, and geologic formations along your hike.
+Red Rocks is certainly one of the best places to visit in Colorado, so you sure not to be disappointed.

 Rocky Mountain National Park